znsio/specmatic-documentation/documentation/stubbing-jms.md

----
-layout: default
-title: JMS Stubbing
-parent: Documentation
----
 # JMS Stubbing

 ## Introduction

 JMS (Java Message Service) is an API that allows application components based on the Java Platform to create, send, receive, and read messages.

-Using specmatic we can stub out JMS & run the AUT (application under test) independently & below are the steps.
+Using specmatic we can stub out JMS & run the AUT (application under test) independently & below are the steps for stubbing.

 1. Add the following dependency to the project `pom.xml`
     ```xml